bain-cs110/bain-cs110.github.io/pages/_assignments/projects/p2_yelp.md

 #### [3 Points] Allow the user to filter by restaurants that are “hot and new”

 Enhance your program by also giving the user the option of specifying only restaurants which are “hot and new.”
-See the <a href="https://www.yelp.com/developers/documentation/v3/business_search" target="_blank">Yelp documentation</a> for more info.
+See the <a href="https://docs.developer.yelp.com/reference/v3_business_search" target="_blank">Yelp documentation (link updated)</a> for more info.
+(Look under the **attributes** argument)

 #### [3 Points] Extra Credit: Generate an HTML file